 In a child with a healthy immune system, mild symptoms of toxoplasmosis (such as swollen glands) usually pass within a few months, even without medical treatment.
 But kids born with severe congenital toxoplasmosis may have permanent vision problems or mental retardation.
 And in a child with a weakened immune system, toxoplasmosis can be fatal.

-Doctors can, but rarely do, diagnose toxoplasmosis through laboratory tests that check for microscopic parasites in the blood, spinal fluid, amniotic fluid, placenta, lymph nodes, bone marrow, or other body tissues.
+Doctors can diagnose toxoplasmosis through laboratory tests that check for microscopic parasites in the blood, spinal fluid, amniotic fluid, placenta, lymph nodes, bone marrow, or other body tissues.

-More frequently doctors order blood tests to measure the level of antibodies (substances that are part of the body's defensive immune reaction) produced to fight the parasites.
+More often, doctors order blood tests to measure the level of antibodies (substances that are part of the body's defensive immune reaction) produced to fight the parasites.

-Sophisticated new genetic tests can identify the DNA-containing genes of toxoplasmosis parasites once they've invaded the body.
+Genetic tests can identify the DNA-containing genes of toxoplasmosis parasites once they've invaded the body.
 These tests are especially useful for checking the amniotic fluid for evidence of congenital toxoplasmosis in a fetus.
 Obstetricians may use ultrasounds to help diagnose congenital toxoplasmosis.
-But these tests aren't 100% accurate and can lead to false-positive results.
+But these tests aren't 100% accurate and can lead to false-positive results, meaning there may not actually be an infection.

 Unless someone has a weakened immune system or is pregnant, there's often no need to treat a toxoplasmosis infection — symptoms (such as swollen glands) usually go away on their own in a few weeks or months.
 However, kids should always be checked by a doctor because swollen glands can be a sign of other illnesses.

-If a pregnant woman develops an infection, a treatment plan will be developed in consultation with her doctor and an infectious disease specialist.
-Research has shown that treating the mother can help decrease the severity of the disease in the infant but won't necessarily prevent transmission of the infection from mother to child.
+If a pregnant woman gets infected, her doctor and an infectious disease specialist work together to create a treatment plan.
+Research has shown that treating the mother can help make the infant’s disease less severe, but it won't necessarily prevent the infant from getting toxoplasmosis.

 Children born with congenital toxoplasmosis are treated with different combinations of anti-toxoplasmosis medications, usually for 1 year after birth.
-A specialist typically will determine which medications to use and for how long.
+A specialist will decide which medicines to use and for how long.

-Call your doctor immediately if your child develops symptoms of toxoplasmosis and:
+Call your doctor right away if your child develops symptoms of toxoplasmosis and any of the following:

-Also call the doctor if your otherwise healthy child develops any of the symptoms of toxoplasmosis.
+Also call the doctor if you are concerned that your otherwise healthy child may be sick with symptoms of toxoplasmosis.

-If you're pregnant, call your doctor immediately if you notice even one swollen gland, especially if you've been exposed to cats or have eaten raw or undercooked meat.
+If you're pregnant, call your doctor right away if you notice even one swollen gland, especially if you've been exposed to cats or have eaten raw or undercooked meat.

 If your cat is kept indoors and never fed raw or undercooked meat, then your family's feline probably has a low risk of catching or spreading toxoplasmosis.
 Still, you can also catch it from eating raw meats or uncooked produce that's contaminated.